rayfrankenstein/AITOW/README.md

 "I have, he was an ex-engineer.
 It was the best 1 year of my experience as an engineer.
 He was aware of the technical intricacies and transformed his requirements that would fit our infrastructure well.
 We rolled out features non stop every 2 weeks because of how efficient we were and it was incredible.

 Unfortunately he was way too good and got reassigned to the core product of the company.
 He was the only PM who wouldn't ask questions if we said we wanted to take a few days break to refactor parts of our codebase."--Unknown

+---
+"Best pattern I saw was at TransUnion in early 2000s.
+1200 employees maybe?
+At least 500 for software and hardware.
+I was on various sized teams from 5-15.
+Manager would just have a list of tasks in a spreadsheet and the team would meet maybe once a month for 30 min or an hour and as you freed up you get the next task, we’d often pair up and volunteer for a task.
+If management wanted a status update they would just ask.
+If you needed something, you’d just ask.
+Hard deadlines and the occasional crunch only for really large projects that several teams were coordinating on for months or years."--Nofanta, [If scrum doesn't work, what does](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
+"So this is just a small part of the broader fight between Waterfall and Agile.
+Each system has its own positives and negatives;

+* Waterfall: You know exactly how much time and money the project will take, but you have to invest like 6 months in planning and your project will be very inflexible to change.

+* Agile: You can respond very quickly to changing requirements or desires, and you should start delivering useful tools ASAP.
+However, by cutting out the planning and fixed goals, you can no longer strictly estimate the cost or timeline, these things being guaranteed to shift under an agile framework.

+Scrums become nightmares when you are in an Agile team [and have a management] that can't accept the system's drawbacks; Your [management] wants the flexibility of Agile, but wants to keep to a strict timeline or budget (and this is a requirement of almost every [management] using Agile, cause no duh you want to know what it will cost).
+In this environment, you can't really use Scrum in the way it was meant to, because people won't be open; Managers will lie about timelines, developers will be encouraged to downplay delays, and everyone will generally be a bit tense and unhappy.
+When I was in consulting we called this "FrAgile".

+If you want to know what works, it is being honest and using the system whose drawbacks you can actually accept; If your [management] can't accept the uncertainty, you should not be using Agile.
+Unfortunately, everyone just uses Agile regardless of their requirements, because who wants to spend 6 months planning things just so they can get delivered on time?"--AngusAIThor, [If scrum doesn't work, what does](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
+"I don’t have a name for the process I use, and it’s not agile, but it works pretty well.
+I give the people on my team chunks of work that solve a whole business problem and will take them in the ballpark of 1-3 months.
+I facilitate them talking to stakeholders, and the whole team meets twice a week.
+Once for a status update, and again for a technical brainstorming and social session, where people hang out and often, but not exclusively, talk about the interesting technical challenges they are dealing with.
+I ask for milestones when they are thinking about a project (and ask them to revise the milestones as they go) and each month I check in to see about what milestone(s) they expect to have done so I can communicate with my business stakeholders.
+If the milestones aren’t getting met I work with the engineers to figure out why (usually too much optimism).
+If business priorities change we just stop what we’re doing and work on those instead.
+Ultimately it’s just about giving people as much autonomy as possible, providing just enough structure so that people can be accountable, and otherwise recognizing that excessive measurement and ceremony might change the outcome, but never in the way you want."--miyakohouou, [If scrum doesn't work, what does](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
+"My team runs very smoothly.
+7 people (3.5 regular devs, 1 microcontroller/pcb, 1 fpga dev, 1 lead and 0.5 devops), embedded project.
+Company size around 250 people, of which around 60-70 devs.

+We run a loose agile thing where we have one 2h meeting a week that is sync and retro.
+We do project planning on a per-quarter level, no need to plan more granular for things that involve hardware with long delivery lead times.
+If stuff happens in the 3 months we swap out or rephrase goals by team vote.

+About 20-30% of capacity is for small daily business items that we do not track in detail.
+Goals come largely self organized from the team and are then aligned with company objectives.

+The team works mostly because my company does not hire juniors and has high employee retention.
+This means we accept not everyone being able to do everything, but everyone in the team knows who knows what.
+Everyone has their little area of expertise, people usually trust the experts knowledge so any debate comes from a place of appreciation and not constantly having to justify yourself in front of the team.
+If you have problem with an implementation you talk to the person who did it in a one to one meeting, these are usually very productive.

+I have worked in a scrum team before and back then it was endless meetings and everyone constantly giving input on stuff they are nto the expert in, I kept having to justify my choices over and over.

+The team I work in now has less meetings, less friction, and is faster and more agile even though we only plan higher time frames.
+The only downside is the way we work is hard to track for the higher ups, but out team lead is doing a great job at either keeping bullshit off our backs or making it clear that it is appreciated if we have to jump."--Chabamaster, [If scrum doesn't work, what does](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---